nilssonja/stencil-talk/notes.md

     * Camel cased properties become dashed cased when used as attributes.
     * Can be set as mutable, where the internal logic of the component can change the prop.
 - @State
+   * Properties of a component class that maintain state.
+   * Componetn re-renders when they are updated/changed.
+   * Accessed via `this`
 - Lifecycle
 - JSX
 - Styling